Guidance for writing your will

 Most gifts left to Save the Children are exempt from inheritance tax because we are a charity.
 You can find out more by contacting HMRC or a solicitor.

-Every single gift has a huge impact - whether it covers the cost of a single vaccination or the construction of a new school.
+Every single gift has a huge impact - whether it covers the cost of a single school book or the construction of a new clinic.

 A gift in your will could save children's lives.